frappe/erpnext/erpnext/docs/user/manual/en/human-resources/job-applicant.md

 > Setup > Email Account > New

-* Enter the email id and the password, and select 'Enable Incoming'
+* Enter the Email Address and the password, and select 'Enable Incoming'

 * In 'Append To' select 'Job Applicant'